prajwal-techy/Tic-Tac-Toe/README.md

-Here’s a fun and beginner‑friendly **README.md** draft for your Tic‑Tac‑Toe project.
-I’ve kept it simple, colorful, and engaging—perfect for a first‑year engineering student showcasing practice work in HTML, CSS, and JavaScript 🚀✨
+A fun and beginner‑friendly Tic‑Tac‑Toe project.
+It is kept simple, colorful, and engaging—perfect for a first‑year engineering student showcasing practice work in HTML, CSS, and JavaScript 🚀✨

 ---